'Barney' documentary exposes dark side of beloved children's series

 "Barney stands for inclusion, acceptance.
 You should love everyone, we all have Sheryl Leach to thank for that," says a line in the trailer, which asks "Why does the world love to hate?"

-"I Love You, You Hate Me" is set to premiere Oct.
+"I Love You, You Hate Me" is set to premiere on Oct.
 12 on Peacock.

 for more features.